ULL-ESIT-PL/example2test/README.md

 ## Methodology

-This package may help when you follow a methodology like this one:
+This package may help to automate your testing cycle when you follow a methodology like this one:

 1. You code a new feature `f` for your program `p`
 2. You run your program `p` against a new input file `i` that test the new feature `f`